 Table 31

 When Walt Disney and Roy were working at their Hyperion Studios, they would have lunch at the Tam O’Shanter with members of their animation crew and always sat at table #31.
-For a while, the table was outside and enclosed so that they could work together as they ate.
-There is now a cocktail called “Table 31” that was concocted in his honor.
-Walt jokingly referred to the Tam O’Shanter as “the studio commissary.” because he ate there so often.
+The table was outside for a while but enclosed so that they all could work as they ate.

 He would make sketches on the beverage napkins every day.
 Several years ago, some of the animators from Disney Studios took the table and brought it back with a plaque embedded into it commemorating Walt.
-They carved all of his sketches into the table.
+They carved some of his sketches into the table.

 John Wayne also loved coming to the restaurant and would sit at table 15.
 Other stars who ate there included Rudolph Valentino, Fatty Arbuckle, Mary Pickford, Douglas Fairbanks, Dorothy and Lillian Gish, Theda Bara, Gloria Swanson, and others.